 Survey: 80% of IT Leaders Call Legacy Infrastructure an Obstacle

 The study, designed and performed in conjunction by ControlCircle and Vanson Bourne, shows how substantially the legacy infrastructures of yesterday are making it difficult to expand and adapt today.
-70% of survey participants said that they were being held back by existing machines.
+70% of survey participants said existing machines were holding them back.

-53% of CIOs and IT executives said that the diversification of infrastructures and software tracking systems to manage them is decreasing the consistency of service quality and making high-availability more elusive.
-Three in ten said that this current challenge will become increasingly intense as the third platform (cloud/mobile/social/big data) gradually becomes the standard for the IT landscape.
+53% of CIOs and IT executives said that the diversification of infrastructures and software tracking systems to manage them decreases the consistency of service quality and makes high availability more elusive.
+Three in ten said that this current challenge would become increasingly intense as the third platform (cloud/mobile/social/big data) gradually becomes the standard for the IT landscape.

-The authors of this report wanted to get a sense of the market as a whole.
+The authors of this report wanted to get a sense of the market.
 To that end, the executives’ opinions came from a broad spectrum of industrial types: